DeliciousHouse/ha-3d-blueprint-addon/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A Home Assistant add-on that provides the processing engine for the HA 3D Blueprint system.
+A Home Assistant add-on that provides the processing engine for the HA&nbsp;3D&nbsp;Blueprint&nbsp;system.
 This add-on performs the heavy mathematical calculations required for Radio Tomographic Imaging (RTI) to generate a 2D/3D model of your home's layout using Bluetooth RSSI values.

 **This project is under active development and is considered experimental.**